-MS/PhD Program in Veterinary Medical Sciences
+MS/PhD Program in Biomedical and Veterinary Medical Sciences

 These Guidelines contain the pertinent information regarding administration of the graduate program in PBS, admission requirements, and requirements for obtaining PhD and MS degrees.